 I prefer to buy my nutmegs whole and grate them with a very fine grater.
 One nutmeg goes a very long way and lasts a while.
 Preparing them from whole keeps their volatile oils and flavours intact until that moment you need to unleash them for your culinary delights!
 There feels something very sacred and special about this spice, both spiritually and physically.
 It’s full of health benefits.
 It’s good for the brain, helpful for indigestion, can help to relieve pain and has a wonderful way of helping us detoxify the body.

 Spiritually speaking, nutmeg has the ability to help you expand consciousness and elevate your spirits.

-COCONUT MILK: I am using coconut milk in this recipe – mainly because it seems to be more readily available for most people in either health food stores or even the supermarket.
+I am using coconut milk in this recipe.
+Coconut milk seems to be more readily available for most people in either health food stores or even the supermarket.
 I purchase a wonderful coconut milk here in the UK from a company called Essential (a very ethical, UK brand), which contains 55% coconut milk and 45% water.

 Try to find an organic, ethical brand of coconut milk if you can.
 Use a full-fat one, for better creaminess and flavour.
 Try to buy one without additives of any sort.